malcprentice/malcprentice.github.io/0-source/Projects - outline.md

 ## Style for a short presentation
-Hello, my name is NAME.
+* Hello, my name is NAME.
-Today, I'm going to tell you about TOPIC.
+* Today, I'm going to tell you about TOPIC.
-I will talk about these things (SHOWING YOUR BACKGROUND SLIDE) To begin with, SLIDE TITLE 1.
+* I will talk about these things (SHOWING YOUR BACKGROUND SLIDE)
+* To begin with, SLIDE TITLE 1.
-Next, SLIDE TITLE 2.
+* Next, SLIDE TITLE 2.
-Finally, SLIDE TITLE 3.
+* Finally, SLIDE TITLE 3.
-"In summary, in this talk the speaker talked about X. However/For example the article Y" Thank you for listening.
+* In summary, in this talk the speaker talked about X. However/For example the article Y
+* Thank you for listening.
 Any questions?

 Other options and in-class version here: [[Style - give a clear presentation]]